 Leaf arrangement

-left: alternate (hackberry). center: opposite (honeysuckle). right: whorled (buttonbush)
+Left: alternate (hackberry). center: opposite (honeysuckle).
+Right: whorled (buttonbush)

 Another leafy distinction has to do with whether or not the leaf consists of a single unbroken blade, or if instead it’s fully and completely divided into separate leaflets.
 The set of traits is called LEAF COMPLEXITY, and comes in two general types: undivided leaves are termed “simple,” and the divided ones, “compound.”
-Compound leaves can either be pinnate (leaflets arranged along the leafstalk), palmate (all attached at the same point), trifoliolate (like poison ivy) or twice compound (leaflets themselves divided into sub-leaflets).
+Compound leaves can either be pinnate (leaflets arranged along the leafstalk), palmate (all attached at the same point), trifoliolate (like poison-ivy) or twice compound (leaflets themselves divided into sub-leaflets).

 Leaf complexity: is the leaf fully and completely divided into leaflets?